 Choose a program nationally recognized for its cost-value and quality.
-Northwestern's online M.Ed. program is ranked 2nd among the nation's Top Low-Cost Online Master's Programs by BestMasterDegrees.com, 3rd on a list of the nation's 25 Most Affordable Online Master's of Educational Leadership and Administrative Degrees by AffordableSchools.net, 6th in the Top 10 Online College's in Iowa poll by VallueColleges.com, and 4th among the Top 20 Online Master’s of Early Childhood Education Programs by TheBestColleges.org.
+Northwestern's online M.Ed. program is ranked as the most affordable in educational leadership or administrative degrees among the nation's private colleges by GradSchoolHub,com, 2nd among the nation's Top Low-Cost Online Master's Programs by BestMasterDegrees.com, 3rd on a list of the nation's 25 Most Affordable Online Master's of Educational Leadership and Administrative Degrees by AffordableSchools.net, 6th in the Top 10 Online College's in Iowa poll by VallueColleges.com, and 4th among the Top 20 Online Master’s of Early Childhood Education Programs by TheBestColleges.org.

 Financial aid is available to students taking at least 6 credits per term.
 Our financial services specialists will help you determine how you’ll afford your M.Ed online.
 Our master's programs are approved for the TEACH Grant which can help you pay for your master's degree if you teach or plan to become a teacher in a high-need field in a low-income area.